 Downstream users (DU) and distributors (D) of chemicals involved in Chemical Safety Management activities (employees that have very limited or no knowledge in chemical safety and REACH and CLP regulations).

-DU is anyone established within the Community, other than the manufacturer or the importer, who uses a substance, either on their own or in combination, in the course of industrial or professional activities and D is anyone, established within the Community, including a retailer, who only stores and places on the market a substance, on its own or in a mixture, for third parties.
+DU is anyone established within the Community, other than the manufacturer or the importer, who uses a substance, either on their own or in combination, in the course of industrial or professional activities and D is anyone, established within the Community, including a retailer, who only stores and places a substance, on its own or in a mixture, on the market for third parties.

 - OSH specialists among downstream users (DU) and distributors (D) of chemicals

 Since 2006, EU legislation on chemicals has undergone crucial changes due to the introduction of regulations for the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) aiming at the better protection of human health and environment.
 While awareness of these new legal obligations in leading chemical companies seems to be satisfying, there is still a strong need to improve the level of relevant competences and skills among smaller actors and actors with less chemical knowledge in the supply chains.
 Downstream users (DU) and distributors (D) of chemicals are present in every branch of industry.
 Free movement of goods (including chemicals) across Europe forces them to fulfill the EU legal standards.
 Nevertheless, funds for Chemical Safety Management (CSM) trainings are lacking and the availability of non-commercial courses is insufficient.